Canning 101 – A Beginner’s Guide To Preserving Food

 Process of canning green beans.

-Canning is such a great skill to have and is probably the most versatile of all the preservations methods.
-Canning allows you to take that summer glut of green beans and cucumbers and turn them into a variety of pickles and relishes your family will love—everything from sour dills to sweet gherkins can be canned.
-Or use the fruit that has been foraged, harvested from your own garden, or purchased at the market and create tasty jams, jellies, and butters.
+Canning is an incredible skill to possess and it stands out as the most versatile of all the preservation techniques.
+With canning, you have the power to transform an abundance of summer green beans and cucumbers into a delightful assortment of pickles and relishes that your family will absolutely adore.
+From tangy sour dills to delectable sweet gherkins, the possibilities are endless when it comes to canning.
+Alternatively, you can take the fruit you’ve gathered through foraging, harvested from your own garden, or purchased at the market, and craft delectable jams, jellies, and butters that are simply irresistible.

 And when hunting season comes around, you can fill your pantry with shelf-stable jars of plain meat, yes, but also hearty soups and meals in jars.
 Truly the possibilities of canning are endless!